 The speaking test is divided into three pieces.

-Following then, test takers are encouraged to discuss the issue for 1 to 2 minutes, after which the examiner may ask one or two questions.
+Following that, test takers are encouraged to discuss the issue for 1 to 2 minutes, after which the examiner may ask one or two questions.

 Section 3: roundtable discussions (4–5 minutes).
 The third portion consists of a conversation between the examiner and the test taker, often on the theme discussed in Section 2.